nk412/quippy/README.md

 This project makes use of [pyfzf](http://www.github.com/nk412/pyfzf) which requires [fzf](http://www.github.com/junegunn/fzf) to be installed and available on the PATH.

-On a Mac, you can install it with `homebrew install fzf`
+On a Mac, you can install it with `brew install fzf`

 ## Usage